James B. Longley: Governor of Maine 1975-1979

-During his term as governor, Longley opposed legal efforts by the Penobscot and Passamaquoddy tribes to seek recovery of land.
+During his term as governor, Longley opposed the legal efforts by the Penobscot and Passamaquoddy tribes to seek recovery of land.
 In 1977, Longley encouraged the Maine congressional delegation to introduce bills that would end Indian claims to property in Maine.
 The bills were eventually withdrawn.
 Longley's unwillingness to discuss a settlement with the Penobscot and Passamaquoddy delayed negotiations, which eventually resulted in the Joint Tribal Council of the Passamaquoddy Tribe v.
 Morton.

 Longley issued 118 vetoes in total as governor, a record that stood until Governor Paul LePage vetoed 624 bills.
 Longley holds the record for having the most vetoes overridden by the Legislature in a single term (64).

 Longley is still notable in Maine politics for having a reputation for making off-the-cuff abrasive comments.
 He once referred to state legislators as "pimps".
 Other Maine governors who are seen as having a similar style are sometimes compared to Longley, such as LePage.

 Longley promised during his campaign that he would serve only one term, and did not run for re-election in 1978.